 Course Marking: Bring a roll chart holder (enduro type) and believe in the roll chart.
 Don't forget your own roll of Scotch Tape too!
 The 2" wide roll charts will be your Bible.
 We also plan on providing maps, but our roll charts are much more exact.
 We have painstakingly described and included every significant turn and intersection of the course on the roll chart.
 We have put up confirmation ribbons out on the back country dirt roads and trails where road signs may not be obvious.
 These ribbons are attached (when possible) to the right side of the course slightly after an intersection, confirming the proper turn.
 There are no other markers.
 The orange ribbons that we use are attached to clothes pins only!
-Other ribbons may be lurking on the course, but they are not ours!
+Other ribbons are lurking on the course, but they are not ours!
 As usual, in the past few weeks, we have noticed that some of our ribbons have been taken down and/or moved.
 We will go out a few days before the event to confirm that they are still up and/or re-install them, but there is always a possibility that some unscrupulous person may have taken down or relocated them, hence, believe in the roll chart.
 The course was mapped from an electronic enduro computer that displays to 1/100th of a mile.
-It has been calibrated daily to within a few feet of an exact mile.
+The computer has been calibrated daily (due to tire wear) to within a few feet of an exact mile.
 It doesn't get more exact than that!
 (Nothing but the best for you riders!)
-As the flyer said, there will be speedometer resets about every 10-20 miles to accommodate speedometer error should your speedo happen to be slightly off.
+As the flyer said, there will be odometer resets about every 10-20 miles to accommodate speedometer error should your speedo happen to be off.
 Throughout the ride, if you are ever in doubt: stay on the main course.
 Follow YOUR selected course only.
 If you elect to ride the easier route and end up just following someone else (who, unknown to you, is a more advanced rider and may be riding the A course), you may end up on the advanced sections and you will really not like yourself.
 The same goes for the advanced riders - you might be bored on the easier sections.
 Elevations range normally from about 500 feet to around 6,000 feet, so prepare for possible carburetor jetting, temperature and clothing changes.
-There may be last-minute course changes, due to land-closure issues, weather or people thinking we're Hell's Angels.
+There may be last-minute course changes, due to landclosure issues, snow, weather or people thinking we're Hell's Angels.
 We'll let you know what the changes are at sign-up.
-Lunches will be provided for you on both days, but you can also purchase other eats at the local establishments.
-Gas stops will be at the most, about every 70-80 miles.
+Lunches will be provided on both days, but you can also purchase other eats at the local establishments.
+Gas stops will be about every 80 miles or so.
+We are planning on having a few vendors showing up on Saturday for you to purchase dinner if you like.